 Heartlake City Express is a train that goes around some of the park and Fairy Tale Brook is a slow moving boat ride with lots of large Lego sculptures of different fairy tale characters around it (and music and narrative playing).
 For both rides, babies cannot sit on your lap and need to sit unaided on the seat next to an adult.
 At 11 months E could do this (obviously, one of us was holding on to her, more to stop her moving off than to support her).

-We love lego and lego sculptures so the first time we visited we spent F’s nap time looking at all the miniature lego sculptures of all over the world.
-This time we had a much shorter look around.
-F was fascinated by some of them especially the ones with moving parts like boats, trains etc. Obviously, though she lost interest pretty quickly and wanted to get back to the rides.
+We love lego and lego sculptures so the first time we visited we spent a lot of time looking around all the miniature lego sculptures of all over the world.
+I found my children like the ones with moving parts like boats, trains etc best.

-We enjoyed the pirates of skeleton bay stunt show on both visits.
+We enjoyed the pirates of skeleton bay stunt show on all our visits.
 This features gymnastics, explosions, slapstick fights, water sprays and jet skies.
 It is on several times a day at the Heartlake marina.
 Arrive early as even on the quiet days we visited it got quite busy.
 This area is in full sun so make sure you have sun cream and hats for little ones if required.
 There are signs around the edge showing which areas are splash zones and which are drench zones so it worth picking where you sit carefully.
 We’ve sat in a splash zone at the top of the steps and never felt more than a little spray of water.

 There is also a Lego friends show some days.
-We caught a bit of it last time (lots of singing and dancing) but it was not on the day we visited this year.
+We caught a bit of it last time (lots of singing and dancing) but it was not on the day we visited most recently.
 The following photo was taken in September 2015.
 The burger kitchen in the background is now a Fish and chip cafe.

 There is also a 4D cinema showing short films but we’ve never been to this.